 3D Systems is a global additive manufacturing solutions company that offers new and optimized digital design and production workflows to enhance healthcare simulation capabilities and competitiveness.
 Headquartered in Rock Hill, South Carolina, the company’s solutions include a variety of digitization, design, manufacturing, inspection and management features.
 Combining these features, 3D Systems’ integrated solutions are able to utilize materials, software, 3D printing and expert services to transform and revolutionize the realm of 3D printing.
 Today, these professional-grade online 3D printing and manufacturing services empower designers and engineers to create, iterate and produce quality parts directly from digital 3D files.

-Simbionix is a surgical simulation, training and education solutions company that specializes in 3D printing, software and anatomical models.
-The company was founded in 1997 in Littleton, Colorado, but was acquired by 3D Systems in 2014.
-Now under the name 3D Systems, the company provides a complete solution for clinical simulation training programs.
+Simbionix, recently acquired by Surgical Science, is a surgical simulation, training and education solutions company that specializes in 3D printing, software and anatomical models.
+The company was founded in 1997 in Littleton.
+The surgical simulation company provides a complete solution for clinical simulation training programs.
 Simbionix remains committed to the advancement of clinical performance and optimization of procedural outcomes through simulation education and collaboration.
 Simbionix’s state-of-the-art technology provides Surgeons, Interventionists, Nurses and Technicians with a platform to learn and master critical skills.
 The systems offer a range of basic and advanced procedures and medical specialties (like healthcare simulation in nursing education), and incorporate detail with complete metrics for overall skill assessment.

 TruCorp: This medical simulation training device company specializes in anatomically correct airway management simulators, emergency simulators and surgical simulation trainers.
 In addition to medical training manikins, the company also offers a regional anesthesia trainer and an app for healthcare professionals.
 TruCorp designs, engineers and produces a wide variety of these simulation manikins while remaining committed to healthcare best practices and patient wellbeing.
 The company’s products, which are used globally, come in both adult and paediatric models.
 The patient manikins meet the training needs of learners in universities, hospitals, emergency service organizations, simulation centers and other academic/training environments.

-Trauma F/X is an innovative medical simulation and training technology development company that works to improve survivability of severe injuries on the battlefield and in civilian casualty situations.
+TacMed Solutions (formerly Trauma F/X) is an innovative medical simulation and training technology development company that works to improve survivability of severe injuries on the battlefield and in civilian casualty situations.
 The healthcare simulation company specializes in high-fidelity, ruggedized simulators that deliver a lifelike experience for trainees, creating situation awareness while enabling field exercises in any environment or weather condition.
-According to Trauma F/X, the difference between the company’s patient simulators and others can be defined by three R’s: realistic, rugged and responsive.
-First, as the products are designed by award-winning Hollywood special effects artists, Trauma F/X is able to deliver a look and feel more lifelike than other simulation manikin systems.
+According to Tactical Medical Solutions, the difference between the company’s patient simulators and others can be defined by three R’s: realistic, rugged and responsive.
+First, as the products are designed by award-winning Hollywood special effects artists, TacMed is able to deliver a look and feel more lifelike than other simulation manikin systems.